 Statutory Rules and guidance Example words

 Requirements

-ue and ew are more common spellings than oo . rescue, Tuesday, new, few, grew, flew, drew, threw
+ue and ew are more rescue, Tuesday, new, few,

+common spellings than oo . grew, flew, drew, threw

 ie (/al/) lie, tie, pie, cried, tried, dried

 ie (/i:/) chief, field, thief

 igh high, night, light, bright, right

 Or for, short, born, horse,

 morning

 ore more, score, before, wore,

 shore

 aw saw, draw, yawn, crawl

 αυ author, August, dinosaur,

 astronaut

 air air, fair, pair, hair, chair

 ear dear, hear, beard, near,

 year

-ear (/ε ∂ /) bear, pear, wear
+ear (/ε∂/) bear, pear, wear

-are (/ε ∂ /) bare, dare, care, share,
+are (/ε∂/) bare, dare, care, share,

 scared

 Words ending -y (/i:/ very, happy, funny, party,

-or /l/) family
+or /I/) family

 New constant The /f/ sound is not usually dolphin, alphabet, phonics,

 spellings ph and wh spelt as ph in short everyday elephant, when, where,

 words (eg fat, fill, fun). which, wheel, while

 Using k for the/k/ The /k/sound is spelt as k Kent, sketch, kit, skin, frisky

 sound rather than as c before e, i

 and y .

 Adding the prefix un - The prefix un - is added to the unhappy, undo, unload,

 beginning of a word without unfair, unlock

 any change to the spelling of

 the root word.
-6 11 11 1

 Compound words Compound words are two football, playground,

 words joined together.
 Each farmyard, bedroom,

 part of the longer word is blackberry

-spelt as it would be if it were on its own.
+spelt as it would be if it were

+on its own.

 Common exception Pupils' attention should be the, a do, to, today, of, said,

 words drawn to the grapheme- says, are, were, was, is, his,

-WOIGS phoneme correspondences has, I, you, your, they, be, he,
+phoneme correspondences has, I, you, your, they, be, he,

 that do and do not fit in with me, she, we, no, go, so, by,

 what has been taught so far. my, here, there, where, love,

-si nas soon rasgin so rai. come, some, one, once, ask,
+come, some, one, once, ask,

 friend, school, put, push, pull,

 full, house, our - and/or

 others, according to the

 programme used.

-programmo osca.